bengray/whack-a-mole-fe/README.md

 ## Project

 This project is built with React and Redux.
 It was bootstrapped with create-react-app.
-The typical "npm start" and "npm (run) build" apply here.

-It was made to be run in parallel with the scheduler-API here: https://github.com/bengray/whack-a-mole-api
+It was made to be run in parallel with the mole API here: https://github.com/bengray/whack-a-mole-api

-1. Clone and "npm install" the scheduler API then run it with "nodemon server.js".
+1. Clone and "npm install" the mole API then run it with "nodemon server.js".

-2. Clone and "npm install" this project and run with with "npm start"
+2. Clone and "npm install" this project and run with with "npm run start"

 ## License